rhdemo/demo2-amq/README.md

 $ ./generate-certs
 ```

-You can now deploy the public-cloud footprints by logging into OpehShift for
+You can now deploy the public-cloud footprints by logging into OpenShift for
 each public cluster and running the `setup-*-all` script.
-Use THe `Copy Login
+Use The `Copy Login
 Command` feature on the OpenShift Web UI to obtain the correct login command.

 ```